anastazir/anastazir/README.md

 - 👋 Hi, I’m Anas Tazir
 - 💞️ I love coding
-- 💼 I’m currently working in Deloitte
+- 💼 I’m currently working in Deloitte as an intern
 - 📫 How to reach me - atazir2018@gmail.com

 ## 🛠 Skills